 I may not bring him a print but at least I showed him the picture on the back of my camera and then we said goodbye.
-When I saw that photo on my laptop, it felt like it should rather be something like fifty years older so I tried some adjustments and came up with the following version which I like more than the coloured one:
+When I saw that photo on my laptop, it felt like it should rather be something like fifty years older so I tried some adjustments and came up with the sepia version which I like more than the coloured one.

 I also took a photo of my husband who was kind enough to pose for me by a small chapel we were passing by:

 In Lužany where the trail starts, there is a castle and I noticed a beautiful autumnal decoration with chrysanthemums on the stairs of a neighbouring house.
 I played a bit with the photo I had taken and created somewhat moody picture:

 There were many dry leaves scattered on the path we were following and the contrast between them and their colourful siblings sometimes looked really striking.
 That made me take the following photo and you know what?
 When I saw it today, I thought what a great message it carries.
 You don’t need to be perfect to shine!!